solana-foundation/developer-content/content/guides/token-extensions/dynamic-meta-data-nft.md

    the `anchor.ts` file
 5. Build and deploy again

-### Next js client
+### NextJS client

-To finish setting up the Next js client generated from the `create-solana-game`
+To finish setting up the NextJS client generated from the `create-solana-game`
 tool:

 1. Copy the `programId` into `app/utils/anchor.ts`